Moray House School of Education and Sport

 Career-long professional learning

-As you progress through your career in teaching you may apply the Masters-level credits (60 credits) earned on your PGDE towards our MEd Leadership and Learning, a Master’s degree comprising of a suite of Postgraduate Certificates for teachers that enhance your career-long professional learning, enquiry and research.
+As you progress through your career in teaching you may apply the Masters-level credits (60 credits) earned on your PGDE towards our MEd Leadership and Learning.
+The MEd Leadership and Learning is a Master’s degree comprised of a suite of Postgraduate Certificates for teachers that enhance your career-long professional learning, enquiry and research.
 These include an extended work-based project and a course for moving Into Headship, amongst others.
 Applications for the MEd Leadership and Learning are made through your local authority.

 MEd Leadership and Learning